 A: It depends.
 For a long time, it was thought that the only way to really learn a language was to do it early.
 It was thought that after adolescence, you couldn’t learn a language perfectly.
 You were always going to be accented.
 But we now know that that’s not true, because there are many people who learn languages as adults, and they learn them very well.
 So this has led us to reexamine what it is about learning a language during childhood that makes it different from adulthood.

 Is your brain more ready and more flexible – what we call more “plastic” – when you’re a child, and then it becomes more rigid and fixed as an adult?
 Or is it that the conditions of language-learning are different when you’re a child, in terms of the amount and type of input you receive, how much slack you’re afforded and how much encouragement others give you?
-An adult who is working two jobs and going to language classes at 7 o’clock at night has a different type of acquisition than a child constantly receiving input from the mother, grandmother, father or other primary caregiver.
+An adult who is working two jobs and going to language classes at 7 o’clock at night has a different type of acquisition than a child constantly receiving input from the mother, grandmother, father, or other primary caregivers.

 Ultimately, the difference between language-learning in children and adults is probably some combination of the two: plasticity and conditions.
 There are also individual differences.
 If you put different people in the same situation, some people will flourish and others will struggle.